-51. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must meet minimum performance standards specified by the TEC.
+- 51. The TEC must attach to funding a condition that a TEO that receives funding under this funding mechanism must: - a. assign each course to a course classification and related code, as specified by the TEC; and - b. meet minimum performance standards specified by the TEC.